Statistical Guides » Essentials » Descriptive and Inferential Statistics

 Descriptive statistics is the term given to the analysis of data that helps describe, show or summarize data in a meaningful way such that, for example, patterns might emerge from the data.
 Descriptive statistics do not, however, allow us to make conclusions beyond the data we have analysed or reach conclusions regarding any hypotheses we might have made.
 They are simply a way to describe our data.

-Descriptive statistics are very important, as if we simply presented our raw data it would be hard to visulize what the data was showing, especially if there was a lot of it.
-Descriptive statistics therefore allow us to present the data in a more meaningful way which allows simpler interpretation of the data.
+Descriptive statistics are very important because if we simply presented our raw data it would be hard to visualize what the data was showing, especially if there was a lot of it.
+Descriptive statistics therefore enables us to present the data in a more meaningful way, which allows simpler interpretation of the data.
 For example, if we had the results of 100 pieces of students' coursework, we may be interested in the overall performance of those students.
 We would also be interested in the distribution or spread of the marks.
 Descriptive statistics allow us to do this.
-How to properly describe data through statistics and graphs is an important topic and discussed in other Laerd Statistics Guides.
+How to properly describe data through statistics and graphs is an important topic and discussed in other Laerd Statistics guides.
 Typically, there are two general types of statistic that are used to describe data:

 Inferential Statistics